 Figure 1: The Conceptual Site Model describes the conditions of the groundwater beneath the former Fort Ord.
-There are four aquifers (A-Aquifer, Upper 180-Foot Aguifer, Lower 180-Foot Aquifer, and the 400-Foot Aquifer).
-There are two aguitards (FO-SVA and the Intermediate 180-Foot Aquitard).
-Groundwater flow in the A-Aquifer splits at the groundwater divide and goes toward the Salinas River and Monterey Bay, and enters the Upper 180-Foot Aguifer at the edge of the FO-SVA.
+There are four aquifers (A-Aquifer, Upper 180-Foot Aquifer, Lower 180-Foot Aquifer, and the 400-Foot Aquifer).
+There are two aquitards (FO-SVA and the Interme diate 180-Foot Aquitard).

+Groundwater flow in the A-Aquifer splits at the groundwater divide and goes toward the Salinas River and Monterey Bay, and enters the Upper 180-Foot Aquifer at the western edge of the FO-SVA.
 Groundwater may also be entering the Lower 180-Foot Aquifer through a suspected gap in the Intermediate 180-Foot aquitard.

+Fort Ord Groundwater

+Page 2

+Groundwater Monitoring

-For Questions: Melissa Broadston, Melissa.M.Broadston.ctr@mail.mil, (831) 393-1284, or go to www.FortOrdCleanup.com Page 2 Groundwater Monitoring The Army and regulatory agencies have identified four areas on the former Fort Ord where chemical releases associated with past Army activities have contaminated groundwater.
+The Army and regulatory agencies have identified four areas on the former Fort Ord where chemical releases associated with past Army activities have contaminated groundwater.
 These four areas are identified as Operable Unit 1 (OU1), Operable Unit 2 (OU2), Sites 2 and 12 (2/12) and Operable Unit Carbon Tetrachloride Plume (OUCTP).

-TCE is the main COC at three of the sites and CT is the main COC at OUCTP.
+- TCE is the main COC at OU1 and ÕŬ2.

+- TCE and PCE are the main COCs at Sites 2/12.

+- CT is the main COC at OUCTP.

 The Army has installed an extensive monitoring well network (Figure 2) to identify the COC plume boundaries in the affected aquifers and determine the flow rates and directions of the affected groundwater.
 As groundwater contamination is cleaned up, monitoring wells meeting the criteria shown in Figure 3 may be destroyed.

-Figure 2 (above right): The monitoring well network in each of the four contamination areas OU1, OU2, OUCTP, and Sites 2/12.
-Figure 3 (below): Monitoring well decision rules flow chart to determine sampling frequency and possible removal and well destruction Figure 4 (right): Institutional controls include the Prohibition Zone (overlying the plumes) and the Consultation Zone (adjacent to the plumes).
+Figure 2 (above right): The monitoring well network in each of the four contamination areas OU1, OU2, OUCTP, and Sites 2/12 Figure 3 Figure 3 (below): Monitoring well decision rules flow chart to determine sampling frequency and possible removal and well deplumes).